-The UnboundID Identity Data Store provides an entry cache implementation, which allows for fine-grained control over the kinds of entries that may be held in the cache.
+The UnboundID Data Store provides an entry cache implementation, which allows for fine-grained control over the kinds of entries that may be held in the cache.
 You can define filters to specify the entries included in or excluded from the cache, and you can restrict the cache so that it holds only entries with at least a specified number of values for a given set of attributes.

-Under most circumstances, we recommend that the Identity Data Store be used without an entry cache.
-The Identity Data Store is designed to efficiently retrieve and decode entries from the
+Under most circumstances, we recommend that the Data Store be used without an entry cache.
+The Data Store is designed to efficiently retrieve and decode entries from the database in most cases.
+The database cache is much more space-efficient than the entry cache, and heavy churn in the entry cache can adversely impact garbage collection behavior.

-However, if the Identity Data Store contains very large static groups, such as those containing thousands or millions of members, and clients need to frequently retrieve or otherwise interact with these groups, then you may want to enable an entry cache that holds only large static groups.
+However, if the Data Store contains very large static groups, such as those containing thousands or millions of members, and clients need to frequently retrieve or otherwise interact with these groups, then you may want to enable an entry cache that holds only large static groups.

 In servers containing large static groups, you can define an entry cache to hold only those large static groups.
 This entry cache should have an include filter that matches only group entries (for example, "(|(objectclass=groupOfNames)(objectclass=groupOfUniqueNames)(objectclass=groupOfEntries))").
 The filter contains a minimum value count so that only groups with a large number of members (such as those with at least 100 member or uniqueMember values) will be included.
-The Identity Data Store provides an entry cache implementation with these settings although it is disabled by default.
+The Data Store provides an entry cache implementation with these settings although it is disabled by default.